Home | Stories and Essays

 she shops for a Christmas tree.
 And in

-"Letter to My Sons," there, on the page, is the love a man has for his
+"Letter to My Sons," there, on the page, is the love a man has for

-them.
-So this pugilistic writer has a
+for them.
+So this pugilistic writer has

-heart after all.
+a heart after all.

 Finally "Mi